DJI TELLO REVIEW

 It may be too early for us to give a true verdict on the camera but early indications are good.
 It doesn’t quite live up to the camera on the Spark but 720p and 5MP is a standard we are happy to take at such a cheap price point.

-What will really set the camera apart from other sub-£100 drones is the software that comes with the Tello app.
+What really sets the camera apart from other sub-£100 drones is the software that comes with the Tello app.
 This allows a range of different types of shots that are pretty automated and allow you to shoot some incredible photos and videos.

 EZ shots is the flagship shot type that DJI and Ryze are pushing allowing 360 degree shots followed by a quick and smooth upward pan out as the drone flies up in to the sky away from you.

 For those who are wanting in on the POV experience but have not wanted to invest in the DJI Goggles then there is good news here.
 The Tello will work with standard smartphone VR headsets meaning you can enjoy true POV for under £20 – this is the first DJI product to ship that can be used with a non-proprietary headset.